takingnames/namedrop-protocol-spec/README.md

 that is who is requesting access.

 All API endpoints described in this article are assumed to be appended to a base URL.
-For example, TakingNames.io uses
+For example, TakingNames uses

 `https://takingnames.io/namedrop`